Aditi33-coder/Aditi33-coder/README.md

 - 👩‍🎓 BTech Computer Science student at **DIT University**
 - 💼 Currently working as a **Frontend Developer at HashedBit Innovations**
 - 🌟 Former React Developer Intern at **Celebal Technologies**
-- 💻 Passionate about **web development**, UI/UX design, and building real-world projects
+- 💻 Passionate about **web development**, AI, and building real-world projects
 - 🧩 Strong foundation in **DSA**, **OOP**, and modern web frameworks
 - 🌱 Always exploring **ReactJS**, **JavaScript**, and new development tools